GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 | Just an image, even if you load it in QGis and give it a coordination system it can´t be located and the image is shown somewhere in the Atlantic. | The file contains information about its coordinate system and its location, so you can combine it other geodata e.g. with GPS data.|
 | ![](/fig/SMT_Map_Not_georefferenced.png) | ![](/fig/SMT_Geofrefference_map.png) |

-### Background Information on UMAP
+### Background Information on UMAP and QGIS in comparison

->move this section or change title into comparison between QGIS and uMap?

 UMAP is an online platform that allows users to create custom maps with OpenStreetMap (OSM) as a basemap layer.
 No installation or registration is necessary to use the platform.
 This enables users to quickly gain an intuitive overview of their data.
 Users can customize the appearance of the map and share it with others.
 It's particularly useful for collaborative mapping projects, quick visualization of geographic data, and creating custom maps tailored to specific needs.